Antoniegrauss/ros_templates/src/recursive_service_py/ReadMe.md

 The service callback has to be exited to execute the nested service.
 Then re-entered to send the response.

+If the inner service is called asynchronously, then an additional synchronization mechanism is needed.
-A synchronization mechanism is also added inside the callback of the `recursive_service` node to return the response after handling the inner function.
+This synchronization mechanism is added inside the callback of the `outer_service` node to return the response after handling the inner function.

 ## Order of execution